heddendorp/section-app-client/legacy-app/README.md

 ### Local setup

-1. Make sure you have both the angular cli, yarn and node installed on your machine
+1. Make sure you have both the angular CLI, yarn and node installed on your machine
 1. Clone the repository, open a command line in the folder and run `yarn`
 1. You can start the development server by running `yarn start` now